 tatra bādara-paurāṇika-śaivānāṁ mate bhedābhedau, bhāskara-mate ca | māyāvādināṁ tatra bhedāṁśo vyāvahārika eva prātītiko vā | gautama-kaṇāda-jaimini-kapila-patañjali-mate tu bheda eva | śrī-rāmānuja-madhvācārya-mate cety api sārvatrikī prasiddhiḥ | sva-mate tv acintya-bhedābhedāv evācintya-śaktimayatvād iti |

 In the opinion of Bādara-paurāṇika-śaivaites, bheda and abheda is valid, and this is also the opinion of Bhāskara.
 The Māyāvādis say that bheda is vyāvahārika or merely an appearance.
-Gautama, Kaṇāda, Jaimini, Kapila and Patañjali accept bheda.
-And śrī-rāmānuja and śrī-madhvācārya’s opinion is well-known everywhere.
+It is well known tht Gautama, Kaṇāda, Jaimini, Kapila and Patañjali, as well as śrī-rāmānuja and śrī-madhvācārya’s accept bheda alone.
 To us, acintya-bheda-abheda alone is acceptable, because the substantive is endowed with acintya śaktis.